kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

      WindowsContainerConfig windows = 16;
 +
 +    // Configuration of QoS resources.
-+    ContainerQoSResources qos_resources = 17;
++    ContainerQOSResources qos_resources = 17;
  }

-+// ContainerQoSResources specifies the configuration of QoS resources of a +// container.
++// ContainerQOSResources specifies the configuration of QoS resources of a +// container.
-+message ContainerQoSResources {
++message ContainerQOSResources {
 +    // QoS resources the container will be assigned to.
 +    // Key-value pairs where key is name of the QoS resource and value is the
 +    // name of the class.